bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 past this point.
 (Declarative programming does this, but that is a digression ...)

-Using the pure functions does not add overhead to our problem and as a result programming with pure functions is more like taking a relaxing stroll.
-Using functions thusly, we can add code to our programs without significantly increasing the complexity.
+Using functions we can add code to our programs without significantly increasing the complexity.
+As a result, programming with pure functions is more like taking a relaxing stroll.
+You can really limit the scope of your thinking to the input and output of the current function.

 Of course, pure functions can only take us so far in an interactive program.
 State and views have to **change** in response to user actions.